Skip to content

 After a short break, the ambient sounds are reeled in as Louis' DJ introduces bouncy instrumentals full of rattling hi-hats and soft bass notes.
 The lively rapper, bursting with vivacity, is far more keen to explore the stage as he runs from end to end of the space in a blur of smiles and lyrics.

-It's no surprise the artist boasting a debut album named Smile Soundsystem is so cheery, still his energy has an airtight closeness to his collaborators; shouting out HANAH and exclaiming "I'm so happy we're on tour together".
-Referencing his previous shows at Thekla and Exchange, Louis proved his enthusiasm within Bristol's music scene was one which predates his show at Dareshack.
+It's no surprise the artist boasting a debut album named Smile Soundsystem is so cheery, still his energy has an airtight closeness to his collaborators; shouting out HANAH and exclaiming 'I'm so happy we're on tour together'.
+Referencing his previous shows at Thekla and Exchange, Louis proved his enthusiasm within Bristol's music scene was one that predates his show at Dareshack.

 Louis Culture @ Dareshack | Benji Chapman